ebCrypto/ebCrypto/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on kubernetes and blockchain
+- 🔭 I’m currently working on kubernetes, proxmox and observability
-- 🌱 I’m currently learning GitOps
+- 🌱 I’m currently learning Ceph
 - 👯 I’m looking to collaborate on decentralized applications
 - 🤔 I’m looking for help with homeops
 - 💬 Ask me about Ethics